axone-protocol/docs/docs/whitepaper/token-model.md

 1. New market risk: The query market is inherently young and there is risk that your %APY may be lower than you expect due to nascent market dynamics
 2. Bonding curve risk: Asset depreciation as a result of depositing into the bonding curve of an item whose curation shares are being burned by other Curators.
 3. Non-functional risk: An item can fail due to a bug.
 A failed item does not accrue royalties.
 As a result, you will have to wait until the developer fixes the bug and deploys a new version.
-4. Item assessment risk: Marking false judgements about the attractiveness of an item.
+4. Item assessment risk: Marking false judgments about the attractiveness of an item.
 5. Gas price risk: High gas prices could reduce your profit margin, especially if you are curating with a smaller stack of KNOW.
 6. Curation taxes risk: 2% curation fee.
 This can become costly if Curators often switch to another subgraph or have to commit to the latest version of the subgraph.
 It is not a "risk", but it is something to keep in mind.